 5. Take Long Strides

 Trying to leap forward is an inefficient way to run since you’re expending too much energy.
 You won’t be able to keep it up for too long.
 Extending the range of movement also places strain on your joints.
+Your goal is to prevent wear and tear as much as you can.
+Instead, try to lean forward into your steps on a medium stride.

 6. Land On Your Heel